murphyk/iclr25/_posts/2025-04-28-distill-example.md

 Two important takeaways from determinstic sampling:

 <div style="padding: 10px 10px 10px 10px; border-left: 6px solid #FFD700; margin-bottom: 20px;">
   <p>1.
-DDIM is invariant to a linear scaling to the noise schedule, and is equivalent to the flow matching sampling. </p>
+DDIM is equivalent to the flow matching sampling, and is invariant to a linear scaling to the noise schedule. </p>
   <p  style="margin: 0;">2.
 Flow matching schedule is only straight for a model predicting a single point.
 For realistic distributions other interpolations can give straighter paths.</p>
 </div>